Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 = 1.9.3 =
-* Fix email URLs
+* Fix email URLs.
-* Target blank for application URLs
+* Target blank for application URLs.
-* Add posted by (author) setting in backend
+* Add posted by (author) setting in backend.
+* When saving jobs, ensure _featured and _filled are set.

 = 1.9.2 =
 * Fix missing parameter in application_details_url causing URLs to be missing when applying.